 HOST AN ENCORE FELLOW.
 Could your organization benefit from an experienced professional in a high-impact, paid assignment in marketing, fundraising, technology, strategic planning, or other fields?
 Learn more.

 JOIN A LOCAL CAMPAIGN.
-Led by local leaders, public agencies and/or nonprofit organizations, local Gen2Gen campaigns pilot new, innovative approaches to reducing generational isolation and expanding opportunities for adults 50+ to help young people thrive.
-Local campaigns currently in Boston, Cincinnati, Los Angeles, San Diego, San Jose, Seattle and Tampa Bay.
+Led by local leaders, public agencies and/or nonprofit organizations, local campaigns pilot new, innovative approaches to reducing generational isolation and scaling opportunities for adults 50+ to help young people thrive.
+Local campaigns are now active in Boston, Cincinnati, Denver, Los Angeles, Phoenix, San Diego, San Jose, Seattle and Tampa Bay.
 Learn more.
-If you’d like to start a local campaign, contact Aireen Navarro Khauv, [email protected].
+If you’d like to start a local campaign, contact Karimah Nonyameko, [email protected].

 JOIN A LEARNING COMMUNITY.
 Gen2Gen has started several discussion groups for organizations that share a similar mission or target population and want to exchange ideas and best practices on how to best leverage experienced talent.
 Current topics are: early childhood education, multigenerational volunteer corps, and opportunity youth.
 Learn more.